picosonic/js13k-2018/devdiary/diary.md

 26th August
 -----------
-Found out the on some browsers a certain platforms that [there is a limit to the number of audio contexts you can use](https://developer.mozilla.org/en-US/docs/Web/API/AudioContext/AudioContext#Usage_notes) and that they don't get garbage collected quickly enough.
+Found out that on some browsers and certain platforms that [there is a limit to the number of audio contexts you can use](https://developer.mozilla.org/en-US/docs/Web/API/AudioContext/AudioContext#Usage_notes) and that they don't get garbage collected quickly enough.
 I changed the audio functions to try and use the least amount possible.

 Fixed some issues with levels following play testing, enemies were too hard to squash, keys were in the wrong place and some areas were just plain inaccesible.